ying531/cfsensitivity_paper/README.md

 Files starting with `pred_` are for counterfactual prediction in Section 6.1.
 Each of them take the inputs `--p` for the dimension, `--n` for the sample size, `--alpha_id` for the coverage target, `--gamma_id` for the confounding level and `--seed` for the random seed.

-Simulations in the paper take dimension 4 and 20, sample size 500, 2000 and 5000, `alpha_id` from 1 to 9 corresponding to coverage from 0.9 to 0.1, `gamma_id` from 1 to 5 corresponding to confounding level 1.5, 2, 2.5, 3, 5, and seed from 1to 1000.
+Simulations in the paper take dimension 4 and 20, sample size 500, 2000 and 5000, `alpha_id` from 1 to 9 corresponding to coverage from 0.9 to 0.1, `gamma_id` from 1 to 5 corresponding to confounding level 1.5, 2, 2.5, 3, 5, and seed from 1 to 1000.
 The result of each run will be stored in (created) `results/` folder with file name indicating the algorithm employed and all these configurations.

 For example, to execute a single run of counterfactual prediction using the marginally valid procedure with ground truth of bounds, covariate dimension 4, sample size 2000, coverage 0.9, confounding level 1.5 and random seed 5, one can run the following script: